Example of Thermo-elastic and electrical coupling (simple nonlinear coupled problem, model object, generic assembly, solve and visualization)¶

 gf_model_get(md, 'solve', 'max_res', 1E-9, 'max_iter', 100, 'noisy');

-Since the problem is globally nonlinear, a Newton method is used to iteratively solve the problem.
-It needs a few iterations (about 4 in that case).
+Since the problem has some nonlinear terms, a Newton method is used to iteratively solve the problem.
+It takes just a few iterations (about 4 in this case) to converge at the prescribed residual threshold.

 Another option to solve the problem is to solve first the thermal and electric potential problems.
-Indeed, in our model, the thermal and electric potential do not depend on the deformation.
-Once the thermal and electric potential problem, we then solve the deformation problem.
+Indeed, in our model, the thermal and electric potential equations do not depend on the deformation.
+Once the thermal and electric potential problems are solved, then we can solve the deformation problem.
 This can be done as follows:

 gmm::iteration iter(1E-9, 1, 100);